phronmophobic/membrane/docs/webgl.md

-# Membrane with webgl target
+# Membrane with WebGL target

 The basic idea is that everything in `membrane.component` and `membrane.ui` is platform agnostic.
 As long as you build your GUI using the tools in those namespaces, your app should work on other platforms.